brentp/vcfanno/README.md

       (we have code to do this, it just needs to be integrated)
 - [x] improve test coverage for vcfanno
 - [ ] embed v8 to allow custom ops.
+- [ ] support for annotating BED files.

 Additional Usage